ryouze/aegyo/README.md

 Grant access to this application in Privacy & Security settings, located in System Settings.
 ```

 This is caused by the underlying SFML library, which reads raw keyboard input.
-You should **deny** this request, as the app does not expect any input while it`s not in focus.
+You should **deny** this request, as the app does not expect any input while it's not in focus.
 I'd rather not have such a request appear in the first place, but I have no control over it.

 ### Controls